 With respect to the no-poo (no shampoo) movement, most of the claims made regarding shampooing less for more balanced hair are completely anecdotal.
 In addition, something that’s quite common in this movement is washing your hair with baking soda.
 Remember how I said your hair is quite acidic?
 Well, baking soda is very alkaline with a pH at about 9.
 Washing with this ingredient will almost certainly damage your hair, most likely leaving your hair feeling more like straw.

 Note, while certain organizations deem silicones as bioaccumulative to the environment and potentially bad for us (i.e. an endocrine disruptor), there’s actually not a whole lot of evidence to support these claims.
 In addition, there are many different types of silicones used in the cosmetic industry.
-At the end of the day though, more research should be done to further evaluate these ingredients.
-If your formulating products, blends of waxes and botanical oils can offer a nice and natural silicone replacement.

 There’s so much more to learn about hair biology and hair care products but I think this is a good start!
 If you have any questions, queries, conundrums or concerns, leave them below in the comments, on The Eco Well's Facebook page or shoot us an email!